 There is no shortage of troubles in this life.
 We often get down and sometimes we can’t get back up.
 Depression runs in my family and more than once, I’ve had to pull myself up from a very dark place to be a functioning human being.

-This site contains affiliate links.
-At no cost to you, I may receive commission from your purchase.
+This post contains affiliate links.
+At no cost to you, I may receive a commission from your purchase.
 Thank you.
 Have a wonderful day!

 The bonds of depression are real but you can fight depression with Scripture.

 No matter what has caused your depression, and I know it can be some very severe circumstances, you can achieve freedom but you’ll have to fight for it.

 God has given us an endless supply of promises.
 A promise to live a healthy life.
 A promise of heaven for eternity.
 A promise of an abundant life here on earth.